WSLockhart/WSLockhart.github.io/physics.md

 ---

-> "The effort to understand the universe is one of the very few things that lifts human life a little above the level of farce, and gives it some of the grace of tragedy." - Steven Weinberg, 1979 Nobel Laureate in Physics
+> "The effort to understand the universe is one of the very few things that lifts human life a little above the level of farce, and gives it some of the grace of tragedy." - Steven Weinberg, 1979 Nobel Laureate

 What is reality, and how can we understand it?
 More precisely, how can we describe in a mathematical framework the patterns we observe in Nature?
 This is the starting point for the most fundamental of all the branches of science.
 On this page you'll find a few of my favorite resources, past projects, and other miscellanea related to the study of physics.